 However, as your business grows, so does the time, effort, and resources needed for you to work on each of these responsibilities.
 You’d soon begin to feel the strain of having too many fingers in too many cups if you choose not to delegate your responsibilities and tasks.

 Let’s start with the basics: what does delegation mean?
 Simply put, delegation means using your authority to assign certain responsibilities to your direct reports or co-workers.
-As the owner of a business or the manager of a team, it means doing less hands-on tasks and instead focusing more on high-level strategic planning.
+As the owner of a business or the manager of a team, it means doing less hands-on tasks and instead focusing more on high-level strategic daily planning.